ngripon/vip-ivp/README.md

 # vip-ivp

-Solve ODEs using the flow of the script, without having to build the system of equations.
+Solve ODEs naturally within the script's flow—no need to manually construct a system of equations.

 ## Minimal example